mariohernandez/mariohernandezio/src/blog/drupal-and-storybook.md

 featuredImageCreditUrl: "https://unsplash.com/@markusspiske"
 summary: "Building a next generation Front-end environment for Drupal has drastically changed with the evolution of component-baded development."
 ---
-Building a custom Drupal theme nowadays is a more complicated process than it used to be.
+Building a custom Drupal theme nowadays is a more complex process than it used to be.
 Most themes require some kind of build tool such as Gulp, Grunt, Webpack or others to automate many of the repeatitive tasks we perform when working on the front-end.
 Tasks like compiling and minifying code, compressing images, linting code, and many more.
 As Atomic Web Design became a thing, things got more complicated because now if you are building components you need a styleguide or Design System to showcase and maintain those components.
 One of those design systems for me has been Patternlab.
 I started using Patternlab in all my Drupal projects almost ten years ago with great success.
-I recently started a new job where Patternlab was also their design system of choice, but one of my first tasks was to work on migrating from Patternlab to another design system.
-We have a small team but were very excited about the challenge and finding a more modern and robust design system for our large multi-site Drupal environment.
+In addition, Patternlab has been the design system of choice at my place of work but one of my immediate tasks was to work on migrating to a different design system.
+We have a small team but were very excited about the challenge of finding and using a more modern and robust design system for our large multi-site Drupal environment.

 ## Enter Storybook